studerw/long-polling-redis/README.md

-*Note that if the application is not shutdown correctly (happens on Cygwin with Tomcat7 and Maven), the embedded Redis server will not be shutdown correctly.
-The application will not be able to start again due to the port binding.
+*Note that if the application is not shutdown correctly (happens on Cygwin with Tomcat7 and Maven), the embedded Redis server will not stopped.
+The application will not be able to start again due to the port binding, and a large Redis temporary file will take up space in your home directory.
 Look in the process explorer for an app called `redis-server-x.y.x` and kill it.*

 # long-polling-redis
 Example App showing client side long polling using Spring MVC and Redis Pub/Sub.